Skip to main content

 consistent set of commonly used BGP Path Attributes when re-

-advertising an ISF route between domains.
+originating an ISF route between domains.
 This mode is typically

 employed in deployments where IP prefixes are seamlessly distributed

-using both EVPN and IPVPN SAFIs.
+using both EVPN and/or IPVPN SAFIs.
+This specification permits the

 The following normative behavior MUST be followed by a Gateway PE